This online request for Accommodation Letters is available for students who meet the following criteria:

-I am registered for your (COURSE NAME) for (SEMESTER/YEAR) and receive accommodations through Disability Services.
-I have attached a copy of my Accommodation Letter as approved and prepared by Disability Services for the <summer, fall, spring semester>.
+I am registered for your (COURSE NAME) for (SEMESTER/YEAR) and receive accommodations through the Disability Resource Center.
+I have attached a copy of my Accommodation Letter as approved and prepared by the Disability Resource Center for the <summer, fall, spring semester>.
 I would like to set-up a time to discuss this information with you to determine how we will implement these accommodations and to answer any questions you may have about my accommodation needs.

 Please let me know if you have any questions.

 Thank you.<NAME><Dragon ID><Phone Number><mnstate.edu email address>